jg-digital-media/jgdm_wordpress_theme/readme.md

 + `[TODO: ]` - Search Templates
 + `[TODO: ]` - Single post comment templates
 + A newer fresher redesign for my blog
-+ To explore and recognise errors with displaying code snippets when posting code with [N] Plugin
++ To explore and recognise errors with displaying code snippets when posting code with `Highlighting Code Block`  Plugin
 + Build out the templates to build a blog with added custom post type

 ## Files required